Delphi Community High School![]()

 Yearbook

-Associate of Applied Science in Medical Assisting, Ivy Tech, Graduated 2017 (with honors)
+Associate of Applied Science - Certified Medical Assisting.
+Ivy Tech College.
+Graduated 2017

-Bachelor of Science in Health Education and Promotion, Purdue University Global, May 2025 (Summa Cum Laude honors)
+Bachelor of Science- Health Education and Promotion.
+Purdue University Global.
+Graduated May 2025.

 Carrie's Latest Interactions